SINTEF/entities-service/docs/CLI.md

 **Options**:

 * `--version`: Show version and exit.
 * `--dotenv-config FILE`: Use the .env file at the given location for the current command.
-By default it will point to the .env file in the current directory.  [default: /home/cwa/venv/entities-service/entities-service/.env]
+By default it will point to the .env file in the current directory.  [default: .env]
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.